Gepardius/Taetz_Bordelius_Continual_ImageCaptioning/README.md

 For tasks beyond the first task of the training phase, a contrastive loss is applied to improve the model's discriminative capabilities.
 This component operates in the embedding space:
 1. Text Embedding Extraction: The noun-based prompts are encoded into fixed-dimensional embeddings using a pretrained text encoder.
-2. Similarity Measurement: The cosine similarity is computed between: o	The image embedding (anchor) and the correct prompt embedding (positive pair). o	The image embedding and embeddings from previous tasks (negative pairs).
+2. Similarity Measurement: The cosine similarity is computed between:
+The image embedding (anchor) and the correct prompt embedding (positive pair).
+The image embedding and embeddings from previous tasks (negative pairs).
 3. Triplet-Loss Optimization: The contrastive objective pushes the model to maximize similarity for correct image-text pairs while minimizing it for incorrect ones, following a margin-based formulation:

 **Dynamic Weighting Strategy**